Vessel flute: Pitch and fingering

 From this, one can see that smaller instruments are higher-pitched.
 It also means that, in theory, opening a specific hole on an instrument always raises the pitch by the same amount.
 It doesn't matter how many other holes are open; opening the hole always increases the total area of the open holes by the same amount.

 A vessel flute with two fingering holes of the same size can sound three notes (both closed, one open, both open).
-An vessel flute with two fingering holes of different sizes can sound four notes (both closed, only the smaller hole open, only the bigger hole open, both open).
+A vessel flute with two fingering holes of different sizes can sound four notes (both closed, only the smaller hole open, only the bigger hole open, both open).
 The number of notes increases with the number of holes:

 In theory, if the smallest hole were just big enough to raise the pitch by a semitone, and each successive hole was twice as big as the last, then a vessel flute could play a scale of 1024 fully-chromatic notes.
 Fingering would be equivalent to counting in finger binary.

 In practice, the pitch of a vessel flute is also affected by how hard the player blows.
 If more holes are open, it is necessary to blow harder, which raises the pitch.
 The high notes tend to go sharp; the low notes, flat.
 To compensate, fingering charts soon diverge from the plain binary progression.

 The same pitch can be made with a variety of vessel shapes, as long as the cavity resonates as a Helmholtz resonator.
 This is why vessel flutes come in a variety of shapes.
 The chamber shape does, however, affect the acoustics and ergonomics; it is not entirely arbitrary.